buddhamagnet/buddhamagnet.github.com/README.md

+# Buddhamagnet blog

+Why [Jekyll](http://jekyllrb.com)?
+Simple, portable, controlled by Git.
+Posts in Markdown, fit on a USB stick and cloned in a million places.
+Never gonna lose this content.
+Used the amazing...

+# Guest posts

+Want to post?
+Fork this repo, add a post in Markdown format in the _posts folder and issue a pull request...bitch.

 # HPSTR Jekyll Theme

 They say three times the charm, so here is another free responsive Jekyll theme for you.
 I've learned a ton since open sourcing my first two themes [on Github](http://github.com/mmistakes), and wanted to try a few new things this time around.
 If you've used my previous themes most of this should be familiar territory...